dotlang/language/README.md

 2. Note that the result of `let` is an immutable value.
 So you cannot re-assign it.
 3. The type of the rvalue (What comes on the right side of `:=`), can be any possible data type including function.
 Refer to following sections for explanation of different available data types.
 4. If the rvalue is a struct (Refer to corresponding section for more info about struct), You can destruct it to it's elements using this keyword (Example 3 and 5).
+5. You can use placeholder symbol `_` to denote you are not interested in a specific value (Example 6).

 **Examples**